gitpod-io/openvscode-server/guides/_template/azure/README.md

 ## Access OpenVSCode Server

-Go to Azure console and click on your virtual machine and copy public ip
+Go to Azure console and click on your virtual machine and copy public IP

 #### or